-1. Member States shall, ensure, in accordance with national practices, that employer, and other legal entities in the private and in the public sector establish internal channels and procedures for reporting and following up on reports, following consultations and negotiations with the worker representatives and/or the trade union and/or with social partners, if appropriate.
+1. Member States shall, ensure, in accordance with national practices, that employers and other legal entities in the private and in the public sector establish internal channels and procedures for reporting and following up on reports, following consultation and in agreement with the worker representatives and/or the trade union and/or with the social partners, if appropriate.

 2. Such channels and procedures shall allow for reporting by employees of the entity.
-They may shall allow for reporting by other persons who are in contact with the entity in the context of their work-related activities, referred to in Article 2(1)(b),(c) and (d), but the use of internal channels for reporting shall not be mandatory including for these categories of persons.
+They may shall allow for reporting by other persons who are in contact with the entity in the context of their work-related activities, referred to in Article 2(1)(b),(c) and (d).
 These reporting channels shall be clearly defined by the entity and easily accessible both within and from outside the entity.

 3. The legal entities in the private sector referred to in paragraph 1 are the following: